PratikBhabad94/Apple-Iphone-Sales-Analysis-Project-Python/README.md

    I explored the relationship between discounts and sales performance.
 By calculating discount percentages for different iPhone versions, I determined how pricing impacts consumer behavior.
 These findings can inform pricing strategies and promotional campaigns.

-•	Top-Selling Models Identification

-   Using sales volume data, I ranked iPhone models based on their popularity.
-I considered factors such as seasonality, product launches, and market trends.
-The results highlight the iPhones driving revenue and market share.

 # Conclusion